 Our first live poverty alleviation project is The Vihar Project (formerly called Bihar Project), a macro-scale, macro-economic, integrated, sustainable development undertaking that has developed (through intense grassroot level community based intervention) a "sustainable business model for addressing poverty alleviation".

-One hundred rural villages comprising 100 square kilometers/50,000 hectares of gangiatic plains farmland in Ballia, (Eastern) Uttar Pradesh, India - one of the most poverty stricken regions of the world despite being some of the most fertlile lands globally - are earmarked for development.
+Rural villages within 500 square kilometers/50,000 hectares of gangiatic plains farmland in Ballia, (Eastern) Uttar Pradesh - one of the most poverty stricken regions of the world despite being some of the most fertlile lands globally - are earmarked for development.
 Collection of field data and economic research evaluates a sustainable economic turnover of one billion USD annually (achievable through sustainable intervention with an optimization increase of 66 percent target from present base measures).

 The lessons being learned through the Vihar Project are intended for replication throughout India and elsewhere to other poverty stricken locations globally (in Africa, Latin America, and impoverished Republic of Haiti).
 Already, intervention has been made in Republic of Trinidad and Tobago to aid farmers there.